What is the difference between CBD and Cannabis oil?

 According to research, the best source of high-quality CBD derives from organically grown cannabis with up to 20% CBD concentration by dry weight.

 There are several good reasons to choose CBD over Cannabis oil and how it is made to alleviate health conditions, but none is more important than the legality.
 While the issue of legal recreational marijuana, medicinal marijuana, and even cannabis therapeutic substances is in flux in the U.S., there are some key points to understand.

-Products high in THC content – like THC or Cannabis oils – may be illegal in states that haven’t legalized recreational and/or medicinal marijuana.
+Products high in THC content – like THC or Cannabis – may be illegal in states that haven’t legalized recreational and/or medicinal marijuana.
 Likewise, the DEA has ruled that all products containing certain levels of THC and from the cannabis plant are illegal.

 However, CBD from American Hemp Oil has no amount of THC – far below the DEA’s ceiling – and are derived from hemp.
 Therefore, among the other many advantages, it’s perfectly legal to use CBD oil from American Hemp Oil instead of THC or other Cannabis oils.

-In fact, CBD oil is growing popular among professional and collegiate athletes, who take it for muscle relaxation, recovery, pain relief, and other benefits.
+In fact, CBD oil is growing popular among professional and collegiate athletes, who take it for muscle relaxation, recovery, pain relief, other benefits and medical conditions.
 Since it’s a safe, natural, and legal way to enhance your health and a viable alternative therapy, people young and old from all walks of life are trying CBD.
-Consult a physician before you begin taking CBD oil, and always purchase from a trusted source like American Hemp Oil.
+Consult a physician before you begin taking CBD oil, and always purchase from a trusted source of American Hemp Oil.

 Our ingredients make the product extremely effective and tasty.
 All the ingredients used are safe and legal and contain zero THC.